Financials and budgeting

 What are construction cost codes?

-1. Involve the right people
+1. Involved the right people

 2. Determine how to set up your construction cost codes